libmapper/libmapper/doc/integration_examples/mediapipe_integration.md

-# Mediapipe + libmapper
+# MediaPipe + libmapper

-[Mediapipe](https://mediapipe.dev/) is an open-source project that is maintained by a team of engineers at Google research.
-Mediapipe offers several pre-built solutions for creating applications that implement real-time machine learning models for perceptual tasks.
-Some of mediapipe's solutions include:
+[MediaPipe](https://mediapipe.dev/) is an open-source project that is maintained by a team of engineers at Google research.
+MediaPipe offers several pre-built solutions for creating applications that implement real-time machine learning models for perceptual tasks.
+Some of MediaPipe's solutions include:

 - Hand Tracking
 - Face Mesh
 - Pose Detection
 - 3D Object Detection

 And many more!
-You can find a complete list of mediapipe solutions [here](https://google.github.io/mediapipe/solutions/solutions).
+You can find a complete list of MediaPipe solutions [here](https://google.github.io/mediapipe/solutions/solutions).

-In this tutorial, you will create a simple libmapper network that establishes a connection between the **Mediapipe Hands** solution (acting as a producer of data) and another libmapper enabled process (acting as a consumer of data).
+In this tutorial, you will create a simple libmapper network that establishes a connection between the **MediaPipe Hands** solution (acting as a producer of data) and another libmapper enabled process (acting as a consumer of data).

 _Note: This tutorial is confirmed to work on unix-based systems only, but other operating systems may also be supported._

 ## Data Producer

-This section will provide a walk through for creating a *libmapper* device that exposes the hand-tracking landmarks as estimated by the mediapipe model.
+This section will provide a walk through for creating a *libmapper* device that exposes the hand-tracking landmarks as estimated by the MediaPipe model.
 This process will be created using the `mediapipe` package from PyPi ([link](https://pypi.org/project/mediapipe/)).
 To install this package, run the following command:

 ```bash
 pip install mediapipe
 ```

-### Mediapipe sample project
+### MediaPipe sample project

-The mediapipe team has a well defined python project that utilizes their package.
+The MediaPipe team has a well defined python project that utilizes their package.
 The source code for that project after removing the unnecessary code for static images is as follows:

 ```python
 import cv2